CREDIT CARDS

 There are five common ways to consolidate credit card debt.
 While each method has its benefits, they can vary in cost and effectiveness depending on your personal situation.

-Often the best way to save money is to try and qualify for a new credit card with a 0% introductory rate.
-During your introductory period, which varies depending on the card, your debt will not accrue interest.
+Often the best way to save money is to try to qualify for a new credit card with a 0% introductory rate.
+During your introductory period, which varies in length depending on the card, your debt will not accrue interest.
 This means every payment you make will go toward the principle of your debt, reducing the total amount you owe.

-Keep in mind that introductory interest rates only last for a certain amount of time before a credit card's real interest rate kicks in.
-You'll need to pay down the transferred balance as much as possible, as soon as possible to really reap the benefits of a balance transfer.
+Keep in mind that introductory interest rates only so after possible last for a certain amount of time before a credit card's real interest rate kicks in.
+You'll need to pay down the transferred balance as much as possible, as soon as possible, to really reap the benefits of a balance transfer.

 ---|---|